WPBeginner

 Often people are hesitant to give out their email addresses, but become much more willing to share when you offer them something of value in exchange.

 These special offers in exchange for email addresses are also called lead magnets.
-Common lead magnets include e-books, cheat sheets, templates, reports, coupons, and more.
+Common lead magnets include ebooks, cheat sheets, templates, reports, coupons, and more.
 The more targeted your offer is towards a specific audience, the more email addresses you’ll get.

-You can create a landing page or blog post on your website that features your lead magnet, and use an OptinMonster campaign to capture email addresses.
+After that, you can create a landing page or blog post on your website that features your lead magnet, and use an OptinMonster campaign to capture email addresses.
 Here’s a guide on how to create your first OptinMonster campaign to build your email list.

 Then, create an ad on Facebook for your free special offer that links to your landing page.
 This technique is even more powerful when combined with Facebook retargeting, because you’re advertising to people who have already displayed an interest in what you have to offer.